VegaDeftwing/opinionatedguide/Blog/HCI2.md

 <li><a href="http://tug.ctan.org/info/symbols/comprehensive/symbols-a4.pdf">Seriously,</a>  check these out.
 You won't believe some of what's in here.</li>
 <li>MIDI is currently in a transition period from MIDI on a 5-pin Din to over TRS exactly because of this reason.
 Unfortunately, there's now two competing versions of MIDI over TRS called TRS-A and TRS-B where the signals on each pin are mixed around.
 Making it even worse, there's even a version that runs on 'mono' TS cables.
 It's a <a href="https://minimidi.world">mess.</li>
 <li>Sub-Pixel Rendering is effectively abusing the fact that monitors will have a sort of trippled horizonal resolution, where each individual R, G, and B sub pixel is treated like an individual pixel that can be rendered to.
 This can make text look substantially shaper, but is why when you take a screenshot and blow it up you might see weird colors around the text.
 It's a hacky work around.</li>
-<li>The interface on your display matters greatly as well, the most common at the are HDMI, Display Port, DVI, and VGA
+<li>The interface on your display matters greatly as well, the most common at the are HDMI, Display Port, DVI, and VGA<br>
 VGA is the worst option here, as it's an analog signal.
 This means the signal can do strange things, getting corrupted between your computer and the monitor.
 Typically this is a blue, screw in connection with many pins
 DVI is still pretty common and looks like an even larger VGA connection, with a typically white, screw in connector.
 This signal is normally digital, though there is a variant of DVI that can be adapted into VGA.
-Of note, DVI can also be adapted to HDMI though you will not have audio, as DVI does not carry sound
+Of note, DVI can also be adapted to HDMI though you will not have audio, as DVI does not carry sound<br>
 HDMI, probably the most well known connector, has multiple revisions, the revision determines many things such as the maximum resolution, refresh rate, and weather or not more obscure things such as HDR are supported.
-HDMI is usually considered the best of these three options
+HDMI is usually considered the best of these three options<br>
 Taking the crown however, is Display Port (DP).
 Like HDMI display port does have multiple revisions which do differentiate similar things; however, Display Port will generally support high resolutions and more features at any given point.
 Assuming you're running a bog-standard 60hz 1080p display however, you'll find no difference between DVI, HDMI, and DP - unless you need sound, in which case you'll want to use HDMI.</li>
 <li>FreeSync is the open standard made by AMD, and, even most FreeSync monitors will work fine on Nvidia card.
 GSync is Nvidia only and is more expensive to impliment - in part because it uses a full damn FPGA shoved into the back of the monitor - but does offer more features except when it doesn't and it's just rebranded FreeSync with a lil' Nvidia Approved sticker.
 It's complicated and a mess to understand.
 As of the time of writing both Freesync and GSync are supported on Linux, but quite rough around the edges.</li>
+<li>I will concede the C920 can be made significantly less shit by just turning off most of the 'auto' settings and setting everything by hand.
+This can be done on Linux with GuvcView, but on Windows I've found all the recent drivers make it impossible, so, I stand by it still being shit.</li>
+<li>In the case of things that can be used standalone, not connected to a computer, like my afforementioned MorningStar MC6 midi controller, it makes some sense. </li>
+<li>Fuck Adobe.</li>
 </ol>